Aircraft in fiction: English Electric Lightning

 The 1976 children's book Thunder and Lightnings by Jan Mark is about the relationship of two boys – otherwise outsiders – who share an interest in aeroplanes, in particular the English Electric Lightnings flown by the local squadron.
 The author was awarded the Carnegie Medal in 1978 for the book.

 Eurocopter Tiger

 A Eurocopter EC665 Tiger attack helicopter has a starring role in the 1995 James Bond film GoldenEye.

 Three Eurocopter EC665 Tigers save the day in the 2017 film Rescue Under Fire.

 Eurocopter AS332 Super Puma

 A Eurocopter AS332 Super Puma becomes the main protagonist of the film Rescue Under Fire.
 The unit used for filming in the movie was the same as in the real events.

+F

 F2H Banshee

 Protagonist Lt.
 Harry Brubaker flew a McDonnell F2H Banshee in the 1953 James A. Michener novel The Bridges at Toko-ri.
 In the subsequent 1954 film adaptation, his aircraft was changed to a Grumman F9F Panther.